Boston–Brookline annexation debate of 1873: The annexation issue

 In the five years leading to the attempted annexation of Brookline, some of Boston's most influential suburbs became part of the city.
 The annexations of Roxbury in 1868, Dorchester in 1870, and Charlestown, Brighton and West Roxbury in 1873 all increased the area and population of the state capital.
 (See History of Boston, Massachusetts for a complete list.)
 For these communities, annexation was an achievement: there was interest in uniting the place where they lived and the place where they worked under a single political entity; moreover, these communities realized that Boston could provide certain services that they would have a hard time obtaining for themselves.
 In Roxbury's case, for example, Boston's water supply and sewage systems were strong stimuli for the annexation movement.

 Brookline, however, was socially distinct from its neighboring towns that voted in favor of annexation.
-The elitism of its ruling upper class population, which had no middle class to counter it, led to a sense that Brookline was much more capable than Boston.
-Many citizens did see the benefits of becoming part of the metropolis, but in the end the ruling class found it beneficial to have more direct control over its government.
 Brookline's form of government, the town meeting, allowed every adult male citizen to cast a vote on every law, while a board of five Selectmen was elected as the executive branch of the government.
 While the anti-annexationists viewed this as the most democratic form of government a town could have, opponents claimed that Boston's more centralized representative political structure could better serve the needs of the community without the threat of corruption.